 Would you rather have your Sundays free to camp, play golf, or visit with family?
-Fine, we’ll implement a “quickie,” convenience-service for you at some other time so your conscience will be molified, and you can enjoy your weekends.
-A news program recently featured one group that has a Sunday drive-through communion facility to accommodate those who prefer not to get out of the car on their way to the beach, etc.!
+Fine, we’ll implement a “quickie,” convenience-service for you at some other time so your conscience will be mollified, and you can enjoy your weekends.
+A news program featured one group that offers a Sunday drive-through communion to accommodate those who prefer not to get out of the car on their way to the beach, etc.!

 Are the old songs boring?
 Are you sick of “Rock of Ages” and “Amazing Grace”?
 We understand.
 We’ll jazz it up for you.
 How about: “Me and Jesus – Got Our Own Thing Going”?
 Let’s get rhythm—with some hand-clapping, foot-stomping, swaying, get-with-it gospel boogie.
 Fan those emotions!

 Tired of being “preached to”?
 How would you like some “sharing” sessions where everyone can relate their personal experiences, air their frustrations, and share their “opinions” on a variety of topics?
 We could talk about unsafe conditions on the job, how to control your weight, dysfunctional sexual problems, how to take advantage of tax laws, etc. After all, this is the practical side of life.
 Great therapy!

 Do references to “sin” and “repentance” turn you off?
 Okay, we can restrict ourselves to sessions on self-esteem, how to have healing in your life for emotional distress, skills in effective conversation, and so on.

 The Christian Chronicle (1999) tells of an Alabama church that uses videos of the “Andy Griffith Show” as a part of their Sunday school curriculum.
 They spend the first portion of the class watching Andy and Barney, and then talk about moral lessons learned from the episodes.